morgan-little/Azure-Bot-Service-Token-Generator/README.md

-# Node.js Hello World
+# Node.js Azure Bot Service Token Generator

-This sample demonstrates a tiny Hello World node.js app for [App Service Web App](https://docs.microsoft.com/azure/app-service-web).
+This sample demonstrates a small Token Generator to with withj Azure Bot Service Direct Line v3.0 API to return tokens for a conversation.
+This sample implements some basic security features, helmet and CORS, and uses express.
+It also implements some basic application insights code

 # Contributing